 The rubella rash can look like many other viral rashes.
-So doctors usually confirm rubella with the help of laboratory tests.
+So health care providers usually confirm rubella with the help of lab tests.
 You may have a virus culture or a blood test, which can detect the presence of different types of rubella antibodies in your blood.
-These antibodies indicate whether you've had a recent or past infection or a rubella vaccine.
+These antibodies show whether you've had a recent or past infection or a rubella vaccine.

 Preparing for your appointment

 As you prepare for your appointment, it's a good idea to write down any questions you have.
-Your doctor is likely to ask you a number of questions as well.
+Your health care provider is likely to ask you a number of questions as well.
 Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:

 - Have you been vaccinated for rubella?

 - How long have you had signs or symptoms, such as a rash or aching joints?

 - Have you been exposed to anyone with rubella?

 - Have you traveled to other countries in recent weeks?
 Which countries?

 - Does anything seem to improve your symptoms?

 - Does anything seem to worsen your symptoms?